What is a TTL computer?

 Don’t be afraid!
 Marcel didn’t know how to solder when he bought the famous “PiDP-8” kit, and that was one year before the Gigatron was born.
 It turns out it is pretty simple to learn and not very expensive.
 Our assembly manual contains a chapter that explains soldering for beginners, with many tips and tricks.
 In addition we have a small series of videos that go through the assembly process step by step, in case you want to see how it is done.

 We recommend that you have put together a smaller project before starting with the Gigatron.
+Something simple is good enough practise.
 You could consider buying a beginner’s soldering kit from places like Conrad.
 Their “Learning Soldering” practice circuit is in fact harder than the Gigatron, because the Gigatron uses only simple “through-hole” components, and nothing modern, tiny and surface-mounted.
+There is also a similar Velleman MK102 kit that you can buy at several places such as Amazon.

 Do I need to have an oscilloscope?